surniaulula/wpsso/readme.txt

 	* Added a new "Maximum Image Description Length" option under the SSO > General > Pinterest tab.
 	* Added a new QA check for the WP_HOME constant value in `wp-config.php`.
 * **Bugfixes**
-	* Fixed an edge case issue with the "Add Hidden Image for Pin It Button" feature when the WordPress content filter was applied more than once.
+	* Fixed an edge case issue with the "Add Hidden Image for Pinterest" feature when the WordPress content filter was applied more than once.
 * **Developer Notes**
 	* None.
 * **Requires At Least**